 Impulse

-- Extending collision time reduces the peak force: $same \Delta$p, but $larger \Delta$t means smaller F
+- Extending the collision time reduces the peak force: same $\Delta p$, but a larger $\Delta t$ means a smaller average $F$.
+This is the safety-device principle.

 Common Mistake